maram-daas/webcam_measurement_app/README.md

 Make sure:

 * A webcam is connected (for live mode)
-* OpenCV can access your camera
+* OpenCV has permission to access your camera

 ---